cabal-club/cable/wire.md

 #### 5.2.3 Limits
-Some requests have a `limit` field specifying an upper bound on how many hashes a client wishes to receive in response.
-A peer responding to such a request MUST honour that limit by counting how many hashes they send back to the requester, including hashes received through other peers that the responding client has forwarded that request to.
+Some requests have a `limit` field specifying an upper bound on how many hashes a host wishes to receive in response.
+A peer responding to such a request MUST honour that limit by counting how many hashes they send back to the requester, including hashes received through other peers that the responding host has forwarded that request to.

 For example, assume `A` sends a request to `B` with `limit = 50` and `ttl = 1`.
 `B` forwards the request to `C` and `D`. `B` may send back 15 hashes to `A` at